onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

+social engineering - our sociality is what's most important about our species - how our interaction is structured is foundational its been happening since forever

+> "we are cooperators that are made of cooperators that are made of cooperators and so on.
+It is cooperation all the way down." - [source](https://www.evolutionarymanifesto.com/EvArrowBook.pdf)

 multiple open questions in the hook that gradually get answered in the video:
 - what is the ultimate product
 - how you can get it